Samuelfaure/suchdevblog/BeginnersResources.md

 [Link](https://www.sitepoint.com/rails-4-quick-look-strong-parameters/)

-Because it took me quite some time to understand what was strong params.
+Because it took me quite some time to understand what were strong params.

 ## Recreation time